swaptacular/swpt_accounts/protocol.rst

 transfer_number : int64
    Along with ``debtor_id``, ``creditor_id``, and ``creation_date``,
    uniquely identifies the committed transfer.
 This MUST be a positive number.
-During the lifetime of a given account, later committed transfers MUST have bigger ``transfer_number`` values. [#transfer-number]_
+Also, during the lifetime of a given account, later committed transfers MUST have bigger ``transfer_number`` values. [#transfer-number]_

 coordinator_type : string